apache/cordova-docs/www/docs/en/3.3.0/guide/hybrid/plugins/index.md

 ## Sample JavaScript

-This example <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s one way to implement the plugin's JavaScript
+This example shows one way to implement the plugin's JavaScript
 interface:

         window.echo = function(str, callback) {